First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter: Additional Discussion on Jovian Dark Matter

 Another nearby, and even bigger object, is the Sun.
 In Fig.~\ref{fig:limits} we show limits from DM annihilating to long-lived mediators in the Sun, as calculated in Refs.~\cite{Leane:2017vag,Albert:2018jwh}.
 We see that the solar limits extend to much lower cross sections, owing to the Sun being much larger than Jupiter and closer to the Earth.
-However, the Jupiter limits extend to lower DM masses, because Jupiter's cooler core temperature in part can prevent evaporation of sub-GeV DM.
+The Jupiter limits extend to lower DM masses, because Jupiter’s cooler core in part can prevent evaporation of sub-GeV DM.
+However, depending on the specific DM model of interest, we emphasize that the low-mass end of the sensitivity can substantially change.
+In the case of only heavy mediators, the DM evaporation mass is around about 200 MeV - 1 GeV for Jupiter depending on the scattering cross section.
+In the case of light mediators, the DM evaporation mass can be instead at least sub-MeV~\cite{Acevedo:2023owd}.

 We note that these indirect detection targets are also optimized for different decay lifetimes/boosts of the mediator.
 The Solar DM search is not sensitive to as short decay lifetimes/as small boosts as Jupiter, as the Sun is an order of magnitude larger in radius, and the particles must therefore travel further to escape the Sun.
 The GC brown dwarf search has comparable decay lifetime requirements as Jupiter, but has the advantage of probing a wider range of decay lengths; very \textit{long} decay lengths are still likely to be detectable as there is a large distance between the GC and the \textit{Fermi} Telescope at the local position (see the model subsection for more discussion of model-dependence and interplay of the different constraints in Fig.~\ref{fig:limits}).